khanhptnk/easy-tensorflow/README.md

 # easy-tensorflow

-**easy-tensorflow** provides an easy way to train and evaluate Tensorflow models.
-The goal of this project is not build an off-the-shelf tool for industrial or commercial purposes but to *simplify* programming with Tensorflow API.
+**easy-tensorflow** provides an easy way to train and evaluate TensorFlow models.
+The goal of this project is not build an off-the-shelf tool for industrial or commercial purposes but to *simplify* programming with TensorFlow API.
 With a standardized pipeline, one does not have to worry about book-keeping functionalities but can focus entirely on input pre-processing and model engineering.